Becker CPA Review is the most well-known guided review course in the accounting industry.

 But I urge you to check out Becker’s competitors that may better suit your background, budget and learning style.
 You can find my CPA review comparison on the pros and cons of 10 major CPA review programs.

-Whether you agree with me or not, feel free to drop a note below.
-And best of luck to your exam!
+Whether you agree with me or not, feel free to drop a note on my Facebook Page.
+Best of luck to your exam!